DustinDeGase/Me-Project/README.md

 # Me-Project
 This is my first project and the first code I've ever wtitten.
 I used Brackets Code Editor to write my first HTML5 with CSS.
-It's a work in progress and it'll basically nothing more than a personal website.
+It's a work in progress and it's basically nothing more than a personal website.

 It starts with <myindex.html> along with <myindex.css> as the home page.
 I know.
 I could have named the first file better.
 The rest are named better.